This page is sponsored by:

 biography

-Born Emma Matzo in Scranton, Pennsylvania, in 1922, gorgeous Lizabeth Scott made her way to New York at an early age.
+Lizabeth Scott Born Emma Matzo in Scranton, Pennsylvania, on September 29, 1922, gorgeous actress Lizabeth Scott made her way to New York at an early age.
 She worked as a model while attending acting school, and by the time she was 20 years old, Scott was an understudy to Tallulah Bankhead.
 She was spotted by producer Hal B. Wallis, who put her under contract in the mid 1940s.
-Wallis had just left Warner Brothers and signed a deal with Paramount; therefore, most of Scott's films were released by Paramount.
-She would remain under contract to Wallis until 1957, when she walked away from the business.
+Wallis had just left Warner Bros. and signed a deal with Paramount.
+Therefore, most of Scott's films were released by Paramount.
+She would remain under contract to Wallis until 1957, when she walked away from show business.

 Various shots of Lizabeth Scott, mostly from Paramount